OA in France

 Institutional PoliciesSome institutions have voted open access mandates requiring that authors self-archive their papers in their own institutional repository: 23 French institutions are listed in ROARmap.

 Funder PoliciesThe ANR has issued an open access policy in November 2007, strongly encouraging the deposit of funded publications in open archives systems and in HAL in particular.
-It is worth noting that the Humanities and Social Sciences department has adopted a stronger policy mandating systematic deposit of publications in HAL-SHS.
+It is worth noting that the Humanities and Social Sciences department has adopted a stronger policy asking systematic deposit of publications in HAL-SHS.

 Key networks and aggregators